 Feeling smothered, or doing the smothering, is a recipe for a relationship to be full of drama and for both partners to regularly feel overwhelmed, angry, and even sad.
 It’s because you are searching for something in a partner that only you can give yourself.
 I’m not saying you should be alone, but that a relationship should be about bringing out your best self—not your best defenses against being hurt.

-As always, if you’d like support for figuring out the ups and downs of relationships, please give me a call and we can schedule a free 15-minute consultation.
-You don’t have to figure this all out on your own.
+As always, if you’d like support for figuring out the ups and downs of relationships, please give me a call and we can schedule a free phone consultation.
+You don’t have to figure this all out on your own, especially if you just don’t know how to bring this topic up.